-Most people who are new to trading tend to start being very risk averse - which is a sensible way to start off.
-As a consequence, beginners often like to start with small trade sizes, which is why our introduction programme offers the flexibility to place trades that are smaller than our usual minimums (ie smaller than one contract) when taking an exposure to other markets.
+Most people who are new to trading tend to be very risk-averse initially - which is a sensible way to start off.
+As a consequence, beginners often like to start with small bet sizes, which is why our introduction programme offers the flexibility to place bets that are smaller than our usual minimums.

-We looked in earlier modules at trading with and without Stops.
+We looked in earlier modules at dealing with and without Stops.
 Clearly a position without a Stop-loss attached to it has a greater risk than an equivalent position with a Stop attached.
 As a result, if you are risk-averse it is likely you will want to trade with a Stop.